Deutsche Börse Prize

 Visual taxonomies, a deeply affecting filmic study, and an exploration of governmental control; this year's Deutsche Börse Prize is a heady mixture of photography that addresses the production and manipulation of knowledge in society.

-This year’s nominees are Mathieu Asselin, Rafal Milach, Batia Suter and Luke Willis Thompson; an exhibition showcasing their nomintated work is currently on display at the Photographers' Gallery London.
-The winner will be announced later this spring.
+This year’s nominees are Mathieu Asselin, Rafal Milach, Batia Suter and Luke Willis Thompson.
+Luke Willis Thompson was announced as this year's winner for autoportrait, a filmic portrait of Diamond Reynolds, at an awards ceremony at the Photographers' Gallery on 17 May.
+An exhibition showcasing their nomintated work is currently on display at the Photographers' Gallery London.

-Here's all you need to know about this year's nominees:
+Here's all you need to know about this year's winner and nominees:

 Packing a powerful punch is Luke Willis Thompson’s 35mm film autoportrait: a silent portrait of Diamond Reynolds, the American who filmed her boyfriend's shooting by a Minnesota police officer, and then posted it on Facebook.
 The video went viral, amassing over six million views; overnight Reynolds achieved a grim level of international celebrity.